gzuidhof/starboard-cli/README.md

 Command line tool for interacting with [Starboard Notebooks](https://github.com/gzuidhof/starboard-notebook) locally.
 It starts a local webserver so you can view and edit notebook files on your computer.

-It's not yet ready for general use.
+It's not ready for general use.

 ## Screenshots